-The study of the Molniya constellation offers in principle a unique opportunity to assess any differential ageing effect on the dynamical and reflectance properties of a wide family of virtually identical orbiting objects, under the effect of Sun's radiation and gravitational and geomagnetic perturbation.
+The study of the Molniya constellation offers in principle a unique opportunity to assess any differential aging effect on the dynamical and reflectance properties of a wide family of virtually identical orbiting objects, under the effect of Sun's radiation and gravitational and geomagnetic perturbation.
 One has to consider, for instance, that the oldest surviving spacecraft, namely Molniya 2-09 and 2-10, were launched over four decades ago, in 1974, compared to the last spacecraft of the series, Molniya 1-93, launched in 2004 and already re-entered in 2016.

 Late in 2014 we started our observing campaign aimed at characterizing from the photometric and spectroscopic point of view the entire constellation of the 43 Molniya satellites still surviving in orbit.
-Since the beginning of our project four satellites have decayed; for all of them however we still had a chance of collecting valuable data.
+Since the beginning of our project seven satellites have decayed (so that the current orbital constellation, as for early 2020, consists in fact of 36 spacecraft); for all of them, however, we still had a chance of collecting valuable data.

 The "G.D.
-Cassini" 1.52 m telescope of INAF at the Loiano Observatory (Italy), was first allocated to the project, accompanied one year later, by the "G. Haro" 2.12 m telescope of the INAOE at the Cananea Observatory (Mexico).
+Cassini" 1.52 m telescope of INAF at the Loiano Observatory (Italy), was first allocated to the project, accompanied one year later, by the "G. Haro" 2.12 m telescope of the INAOE at the Cananea

+Observatory (Mexico).
 The longitude difference (about 120°) between the two observatories made both telescopes complementary to track the satellites along their double apogee location (either over Canada or Russia) under similar astronomical circumstances, with the targets always high at the NE-NW horizon in the sky.
 Along the full 2014-17 observing campaign, over 1/3 of the whole sample (16 objects) was actually tracked both from Mexico and Italy.

-2.1 The Loiano dataset
+2.1.
+The loiano dataset

-The Cassini 1.52 m f/8 telescope was equipped with the on-board BFOSC camera which covered a field of view of 13.0x12.6 arcmin, imaged with a 1340x1300 back-illuminated EEV CCD with 15 μ m pixel size.
+The Cassini 1.52 m f/8 telescope was equipped with the on-board BFOSC camera which covered a field of view of 13.0×12.6 arcmin, imaged with a 1340×1300 back-illuminated EEV CCD with 15 μ m pixel size.
 This led to a 0.58 arcsec/px plate scale across the field.
-Multicolor photometry was carried out in all the Johnson-Cousins BVR_eI_c bands.
-Along a total of 13 observing nights, between 2014 August 04 and 2017 May 29, imagery of a substantial fraction of the Molniya constellation (37 objects) was collected, that is about 3/4 of the whole sample, also adding unique or repeated low-res spectroscopy for 31 objects.
+Multicolor photometry was carried out in all the Johnson-Cousins BVR_cI_c bands.
+Along a total of 13 observing nights, between 2014 August 04 and 2017 May 29, imagery of a substantial fraction of the Molniya constellation (37 objects) was collected, that is about 3/4 of the whole sample, also adding unique or repeated low-res spectroscopy for 31 objects,.